-The GWHI participated in the Women In PT Summit again in 2018 and was pleased to represent the foundation as a Gold level sponsor.
+The GWHI participated in the Women In PT Summit again in 2018 and was pleased to represent the foundation as a Gold-level sponsor.
 We also held a scholarship award contest for a PT or PTA to become the first ambassador for the GWHI for the 2018-19 year.
 This year’s scholarship winner was Julia Rosenthal and she is joining the team to help represent the foundation at conferences and through the Section on Women’s Health.
-Julia and I attended the conference together and provided great information to the attendees about the work of the GWHI.
+Julia and I attended the conference together and provided great information to the attendees about the work of GWHI.
 In addition to the conference, we launched another online auction in September/October that raised over $1,200 dollars for the foundation.

-Our work with the GWHI is global as well as local, and I believe we can make some small differences here in the US and in our diverse communities by exposing and supporting these young people into our profession.
+Our work with the GWHI is global as well as local, and I believe we can make some small differences here in the US and in our diverse communities by exposing and supporting these young people in our profession.